Kristoff-Harris/AngularJS-Secure-Code-Review-Guide/README.md

 # AngularJS Secure Code Review Guide

 Expressions are evaluated against the scope of the corresponding controller
+- allows for writing a subset of javascript

 Directives are markers for enriching HTML with custom functionallity